rpgreview/papersandpaychecks/cow-orkers.md

 Forest covers around 50% of the country, and has decreased substantially in recent decades due to various forms of land-clearing.
 Approximately 20% of the land is arable, with about 2-3% being used permanently for cropland and pasture.
 There is significant dispute over the prevalence of wildlife, with some considering the conditions dire, and others claiming a good amount especially in comparison to neighbouring parts of China and South Korea.
 Recorded mammals include various species of squirrel and chipmunk (e.g., Siberian chipmunk), mice and rats (e.g., Tanezumi rat), pika (e.g., northern pika) and rabbits (e.g., Korean hare, Manchurian hare), hedgehogs, shrews, bats, cetaceans (whales, dolphins, porpoises), carivores (e.g., Eurasian lynx, Korean fox, Eurasian brown bears), and ungulates (e.g., Manchurian sika deer).

+Most of the prison camps in North Korea are located in "remote mountain valleys completely shut off from the outside world and escape is virtually impossible."